 - HDR’s work culture offers employees flexible work hours, 12 paid holidays, 10 paid days of vacation, additional sick leave, option for teleworking, professional development opportunities, and plenty of room for creativity in how staff members approach their work and full ownership of their projects.

 - Free parking space.

 - A cool office in the renovated Ice House above Pale Fire – staff have private offices.

 How to Apply

-Please send HDR executive director Andrea Dono (email@example.com) a cover letter, resume, and examples of past fund-raising campaigns (e.g. donor appeal letters, social media campaigns or posts, storytelling, sponsorship and/or donor packets, or any other materials that demonstrate how you’ve done it all when it comes to fund raising).
+Please send HDR executive director Andrea Dono (firstname.lastname@example.org) a cover letter, resume, and examples of past fund-raising campaigns (e.g. donor appeal letters, social media campaigns or posts, storytelling, sponsorship and/or donor packets, or any other materials that demonstrate how you’ve done it all when it comes to fund raising).
 Make sure your application addresses why you are interested in working with HDR, shows a wide range of fund-raising activities and campaign development, and demonstrates success in meeting fund-raising goals.
-We will review applications upon receipt and ideally will close the application window the week of Jan.
-27th.
+We will review applications upon receipt.
+The deadline to apply is February 3rd, 2020.